linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 1. Right click on desktop.
 2. Click on **Corner Settings**, then the whole screen will get dark and the corresponding hot corner function will be displayed on the four corners.
-3. Move the mouse pointer to a corner and select another one.
+3. Move the mouse pointer to a corner and select one option to set the corner.
 4. Click on the desktop blank area to exit.

  ![1|hotspace](jpg/hotspace.jpg)